jaimegag/GettingAndCleaningData_CourseProject/CodeBook.md

     "./UCI HAR Dataset/test/X_test.txt"
     "./UCI HAR Dataset/test/subject_test.txt"
     "./UCI HAR Dataset/test/y_test.txt"
 After reading these files we obtain: a 561-feature vector with time and frequency domain variables (numeric), its activity label (integer) and an identifier of the subject who carried out the experiment (integer), split in two separate Data Sets: test and train.
-In addition it is also collected the 561 feature variable names (features.txt) and the 6 activity label names to be used to produce tidy data.
+In addition I also collected the variable names for the 561 feature variables and the 6 activity label names to be used to produce tidy data.
 The rest of the variables and data from the raw data package are ignored.
 The complete list of Feature Variables can be consulted in a separated CodeBook in the Raw Data Set package referenced in the "Raw Data" section of this guide.
 The full definition of all the raw data variables and where they come from is also described in that CodeBook and can be consulted there.
 It is important to highlight that Features are normalized and bounded within [-1,1].
 This normalization cancel the units.
      + **Once all raw data is collected, it is combined it together.**